 The P1457 OBD2 code relates to the evaporative emissions control (EVAP) system of your vehicle.
-As a P1 code, it won’t be found on all vehicles but is instead limited to certain manufacturers.
+As a P1 code, it won’t be found on all vehicles but is limited to specific manufacturers.
 In the case of the P1457 code, it’s commonly associated with Hondas, though it can trigger about a dozen different vehicle brands.

 While the exact definition of P1457 varies between makes and models, they all refer to a similar problem.
 It’s still a good idea to look for manufacturer-specific repair advice when you get this trouble code, as the repair process is more likely to differ between makes and models.

 Evaporative Emissions Control System Leakage EVAP Canister System

 Fuel Tank Pressure Sensor Circuit High (Chrysler, Dodge, Jeep)